Atomic Kitten: 2003–2008: Ladies Night, Greatest Hits and hiatus

 On Valentine's Day 2005, a partially re-recorded version of "Cradle" from their debut album Right Now with new vocals from McClarnon and Frost, titled "Cradle 2005", was released as a charity single, with proceeds going to World Vision.
 It was later included on a remix compilation titled Access All Areas: Remixed & B-Sides, which was released in Asia in July that year packaged with the Greatest Hits Live DVD.
-In 2005, the group were featured on the soundtrack of Disney's Mulan II with the song "(I Wanna Be) Like Other Girls".
+Around the same time, the group were featured on the soundtrack of Disney's Mulan II with the song "(I Wanna Be) Like Other Girls".
 They also performed together in Kraków on 28 August at the Coca-Cola SoundWave Festival.
-In 2006, they released a cover version of The Farm song "All Together Now".
+In 2006, they released a cover version of the Farm song "All Together Now".
 It became a charity single for the 2006 FIFA World Cup and was released only in German-speaking countries.
 It peaked inside the German Top 20.
-The group performed at The Nokia New Year's Eve Music Festival in Hong Kong on 31 December 2006.
+The group performed at the Nokia New Year's Eve Music Festival in Hong Kong on 31 December 2006.

-They once again reunited to perform at The Number One Project at the Liverpool Echo Arena on 19 January 2008, which celebrated Liverpool's year as European Capital of Culture and the fact that Liverpudlian artists have had a collective 56 UK number-one singles.
+They once again reunited to perform at the Number One Project at the Liverpool Echo Arena on 19 January 2008, which celebrated Liverpool's year as European Capital of Culture and the fact that Liverpudlian artists have had a collective 56 UK number-one singles.
 Also to mark the event, in the same month the group released a cover of "Anyone Who Had a Heart", which peaked at number 78 on the UK Singles Chart.
 The group also performed at the Kings Lynn Festival on 12 July 2008 and at Haydock Park in Liverpool on 19 July 2008.